-On 29 September 2022 CA Auto Bank was notified by the Italian fiscal enforcement agency (Guardia di Finanza) of a tax audit report (processo verbale di constatazione) (the Report)

-challenging the VAT treatment of certain brokerage fees invoiced by the retailers and relating to loans for the purchase of cars in the context of promotional campaigns (the Brokerage Fees).
+On 29 September 2022 CA Auto Bank was notified by the Italian fiscal enforcement agency (Guardia di Finanza) of a tax audit report (processo verbale di constatazione) (the Report) challenging the VAT treatment of certain brokerage fees invoiced by the retailers and relating to loans for the purchase of cars in the context of promotional campaigns (the Brokerage Fees).

-In the Report, the Italian fiscal enforcement agency challenged CA Auto Bank for not having regularised the invoices related to the Brokerage Fees issued by the retailers - for approximately Euro 49 million of VAT - during the years 2016 to 2019.
-No provision has been recognised for this matter at the date of this Base Prospectus based on currently available information.
+In the Report, the Italian fiscal enforcement agency challenged CA Auto Bank for not having regularised the invoices related to the Brokerage Fees issued by the retailers - for approximately \notin 49 million of VAT - during the years 2016 to 2019.
+No provision had been recognised for this matter.

-In December 2022 CA Auto Bank received the tax assessment for 2016 and 2017, with a penalty equal to €161,902.77.
+In December 2022 CA Auto Bank received the tax assessment for 2016 and 2017, with a penalty equal to $\notin 161,902.77$.
 CA Auto Bank appealed with the competent tax court in February 2023.

 CA Auto Bank, while reiterating the correctness of its actions and not agreeing with the tax assessment carried out by the Italian fiscal enforcement agency (Guardia di Finanza), together with Stellantis, has given its availability, for transactional purposes, to regularise certain invoices related to the Brokerage Fees from 2017 to 2019.
-This settlement agreement resulted in the payment in September 2023 of approximately \in 1.9 million in penalties for the aforementioned period (i.e. from 2017 to 2019), against the recognition of the full VAT recoverability of the VAT (approximately \in 49 million) charged by the retailers for the fiscal years 2017 to 2019.
-CA Auto Bank will consider in the future whether or not to proceed with a settlement also with respect to the year 2016.
+This settlement agreement resulted in the payment in September 2023 of approximately \notin 1.9 million in penalties for the aforementioned period (i.e. from 2017 to 2019), against the recognition of the full VAT recoverability of the VAT (approximately \notin 49 million) charged by the retailers for the fiscal years 2017 to 2019.